davidegat/Lotus123-on-reMarkable/README.md

 <br>See it in action on reMarkable 2:<br>
 https://www.dropbox.com/s/ywzghewt1q2dfax/YouCut_20221109_005323969.mp4?dl=0

-<br><br>
 <h2>Proof of concept, or a real solution?</h2>
 For some users, it's just a proof of concept.
 Some will not find useful to have a spreadsheet running this way.
 For me it has been life changing...<br>
 A simple scenario: student breaks into my coffee break, test in hand.
 He complains about his results, and ask me to check points if it's alright.
 I open my reMarkable, insert test points into spreadsheet, show him the right result in real time.
-No pc, no laptop, just my tablet I use everytime.<br>
+No pc, no laptop, just my tablet I use everytime.

 <h2>Disclaimer</h2>
 This guide is still a work in progress!<br><br>